nikkieverett/research-and-development/content/stops/carlsbad-nm/index.md

       We made our way back to the Trinity Hotel and Restaurant in time for another tasty dinner.
 Hopefully Ruby will let us get some sleep tonight, we definitely need it! 😴
+  - date: May 6 22
+    title: Day 7
+    content: >-
+      We finally got a decent night sleep in the haunted hotel!
+Ruby must have liked us and let us rest easy for a night. 👻 We found out that she didn't like couples that argued so we were EXTRA nice to each other the whole time we were there. 👫

+      We dragged all of our luggage down the three flights of stairs and loaded up pretty swiftly.
+Interestingly enough the "hardest" car packing day ended up being the smoothest for us so far.
+Confirmed, we definitely work better under pressure.

+      With two dinners under our belt at the Trinity Hotel Restaurant, we decided to give their breakfast a shot.
+The Trinity Hotel apparently never disappoints.
+This has definitely been our favorite stop so far and is going to be a really hard stop to beat for the rest of the trip.

+      We jumped in the car and continued our journey west.
+A quick stop at White Sands National Park was a good way to break up the drive to our authentic adobe house in Las Cruces.
+Before we got to White Sands, we had the pleasure of driving through the Lincoln National Forest in the south central part of New Mexico.
+It was an absolute gorgeous part of the country and one we would love to visit again in the future.
+Not sure we would say the same about White Sands.
+Driving down the steep grade while exiting the national forest was pretty crazy and there were a couple of tiny (and super cute) mountain towns that we stopped in briefly to stretch our legs.
+Unfortunately, the most impressive part of White Sands was seeing it in the distance while coming out of the national forest.
+While not a total letdown, White Sands won't be a park we'll be chomping at the bit to visit again soon.

+      After the White Sands stop, we were excited to get back on the road and get to the historic adobe house in Las Cruces.
+We arrived, checked in, unloaded the car and were pleasantly surprised by the size of the adobe Airbnb.
+Nikki took a video that we're hoping to share here eventually. #webdeveloperfeaturesftw

+      The compound was a VERY authentic adobe house with multiple units including the main house where the hosts lived.
+Originally built in the late 1800s, it was very charming with some modern amenities including a wall A/C unit that cooled the 'bedroom' area well enough to sleep during the nights.
+However, authentic copper pipes throughout wasn't the greatest.
+Both of us were only able to shower once each because we couldn't take the smell of the water.
+Imagine dunking your face into a huge bowl of old pennies.
+That's what the water smelled like coming out of the pipes. ☠️

+      Having said all of that, Clara's Nest (the adobe Airbnb) was a good choice for a couple of nights in Las Cruces and was within walking distance to some downtown Las Cruces local favorites.
+We had some authentic Mexican food at Matteo's along with some amazing aguas frescas!

+      We made a quick pit stop at The Little Toad Brewery and Distillery to sample some local beers on the way back to the house.
+Much more earthy tasting brews 🌿 but very good and a nice stop.
+Tomorrow is a day of rest for Nikki and golf for Ryan.
+YOLO friends! ❤️
 hiking:
   - title: Natural Entrance and Big Room Trail
     subtitle: Carlsbad Caverns